A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators: Analytic apparatus

 In this paper, we will restrict ourselves to a single band whose energy $E_k$ does not become degenerate for any $k$ (i.e., a single value of $j$), so we will omit the superscript.
 We thus rewrite (\ref{eq:ueq}), (\ref{eq:ubc}) and (\ref{eq:ubck}) as

 and

 Since $H(k)$ is self-adjoint analytic family of operators and the eigenvalue $E(k)$ considered is isolated, Theorem \ref{thm:katoop} is applicable and we have the following lemma about the analyticity of $E(k)$ and $u$ in $k$. \begin{lemma} The energy $E(k)$ in (\ref{eq:udiff}) is analytic in $k\in \Ibz$.
-The function $u(x,k)$ can be chosen to be analytic in $k\in \Ibz$ for $x\in \Iuc$. \end{lemma} \begin{remark} We observe that Theorem \ref{thm:katoop} does not guarantee the function $E(k)$ or $u(x,k)$ to be periodically analytic in $k\in\Ibz$, which will be shown to be necessary for exponentially localized Wannier functions.
+The function $u(x,k)$ can be chosen to be analytic in $k\in \Ibz$ for $x\in \Iuc$. \end{lemma} \begin{remark} We observe that Theorem \ref{thm:katoop} does not guarantee the function $E(k)$ to be periodically analytic in $k\in\Ibz$ or $u(x,k)$ to satisfy (\ref{eq:perk3}), which will be shown to be necessary for exponentially localized Wannier functions.
 If $E(k)$ were to become degenerate for some $k_0 \in \Ibz$, it could go to another branch so that it does not return to $E(-\Omega/2)$ when it reaches $E(\Omega/2)$.
 When $E$ is not degenerate, $E(k)$ will be periodically analytic in $k\in\Ibz$.
-For the eigenvector $u(x,k)$, as discussed in Remark {\ref{rmk:phase}}, whenever $u(x,k)$ is analytic in $k\in\Ibz$, so is any $e^{-\I \phi(k)} u(x,k)$ with a real analytic $\phi$, which need not be periodic in $\Ibz$. \end{remark}
+For the eigenvector $u(x,k)$, as discussed in Remark {\ref{rmk:phase}}, whenever $u(x,k)$ is analytic in $k\in\Ibz$, so is any $e^{-\I \varphi(k)} u(x,k)$ with a real analytic $\varphi$, which need to satisfy (\ref{eq:perk3}). \end{remark}

 Exploiting \eqref{eq:per3}, we take the Fourier expansion of $u$ with respect to the $x$ variable to get

 where

 By Parseval's theorem, the normalization condition for $u(x,k)$ in (\ref{eq:unorm}) shows that